 It’s helpful to recognize the signs of someone abusing meth.
-Obviously, if you see someone’s appearance rapidly changing for the worse, it’s a sign that something is very wrong.
+If you see someone’s appearance or overall health taking a turn for the worse, it’s a sign that something is wrong.

-Tweaking is another way you might recognize that someone is abusing meth.
-Tweaking occurs at the end of a drug binge when the abuser can no longer feel a high or rush when consuming the drug.
+“Tweaking” is another sign of meth abuse.
+It occurs at the end of a drug binge when the user can no longer feel the euphoric effects and is left with intense cravings.

-Luckily, it’s not one of the more dangerous drugs to detox from.
-But that doesn’t mean someone should try to attempt stopping on their own.
+Luckily, detoxing from this drug is not particularly risky or dangerous.
+But that doesn’t mean addicts should try to stop on their own.

-To ensure you stay safe and are successful in detoxing, you should always detox in a proper rehab center where you’ll be carefully watched over by trained medical professionals.
+To ensure a safe and successful detox, you should always detox in a proper rehab center where trained medical professionals will supervise your recovery.

 Signs of a Meth Withdrawal